-Try listing all of those negative beliefs or thoughts and then challenging yourself to think about them in a more positive way.
+Try listing all of those negative beliefs or unproductive thoughts and then challenging yourself to think about them in a more productive way.

 Instead of saying “I am not a people person,” you can turn the statement around and say “I have some great people in my life” instead.

-Rewriting your negative thoughts into positive thoughts is also a great way to start thinking differently.
+Rewriting your thoughts is also a great way to start thinking differently.

 ABC stands for: